 Raising the age means including 17-year-olds in the juvenile justice system.
-Right now, Missouri is one of only five states that exclude all 17-year-olds from the juvenile justice system.
+Right now, Missouri excludes all 17-year-olds from the juvenile justice system.

 In Missouri, 17-year-olds can’t vote, serve on juries, join the military, or buy a lottery ticket.
 They aren’t treated like adults.
-There’s only one exception: Kids are automatically charged, jailed, and imprisoned as adults the day they turn 17, even for the most minor offenses.
+There’s only one exception: Children are automatically charged, jailed, and imprisoned as adults the day they turn 17, even for the most minor offenses.

 Raising the age will improve public safety, save taxpayer dollars, treat families fairly, and get better outcomes for vulnerable young people.